 Butter

-I’ve used unsalted butter, which is melted and added to create the crumble topping at a room temperature.
+I've used unsalted butter, which is melted and added to create the crumble topping at room temperature.

 To achieve that crumbly, yet crisp texture on the top of your filling, it's best to use melted butter that soaks up the flour and oats and doesn't run down into the filling when it starts to get hot in the oven.

-It makes perfect sense when you think about it, but if you add the butter cold and create crumble, you will very likely end up with most of the butter in the rhubarb and dry crisp topping.
+It makes perfect sense when you think about it, but if you add the butter cold and create a crumble, you will very likely end up with most of the butter in the rhubarb and a dry crisp topping.

-If you don’t have unsalted butter, you can also use salted butter, but then don’t add any more salt to your crisp topping.
+If you don't have unsalted butter, you can also use salted butter but then don't add any more salt to your crisp topping.

 If you don't have any butter at all, you can also use butter substitutions, such as coconut oil or margarine, but the flavour of your crisp topping will change.